Character page for the humans appearing in the continuity comprising The Terminator, Terminator 2: Judgment Day and Terminator: Dark Fate.

 - Disappeared Dad: He is this to John Connor, having died before his son was born.

 - Drives Like Crazy: Without a doubt.
 Justified in that he learnt to drive After the End.
-He also instinctively drives cars at night without the headlights on, as doing so in the future would draw Aerial Hunter-Killers.
+He also instinctively drives cars at night without the headlights on, as having lights on in the future would draw Aerial Hunter-Killers.

 - Experienced Protagonist: Zig-Zagged.
-He's got plenty of experience fighting Terminators, but not with modern weapons.
+He's got plenty of experience fighting Terminators, but not with 1980s weaponry.
+When Sarah asks if he can stop the Terminator, Reese answers he's unsure he has the necessary firepower.

-- Future Badass: He became a soldier and learned how to deal with the Machines in the Bad Future he comes from, which is immsensely useful against the T-800 in 1984.
+- Future Badass: He became a soldier and learned how to deal with the Machines in the Bad Future he comes from, which is immensely useful against the T-800 in 1984.

 - Gaia's Lament: A deleted scene would have had Kyle crying when he saw how beautiful the world used to be.

-- Glorified Sperm Donor: He dies before the birth of his son, without even knowing that Sarah was pregnant... but he's from the future, and was close friends with John Connor in his own timeline, not even knowing that they were related.
+- Glorified Sperm Donor: Played with.
+He dies before the birth of his son, without even knowing that Sarah was pregnant.
+But as he's from the future, he was close friends with John Connor in his own timeline and knew him quite well, despite never knowing he is actually his son.

 - The Hero: Reese is not The Protagonist of the first film (that's Sarah), but his efforts to protect her and battle the Terminator mean he qualifies as the hero of the narrative overall.